WA Museum - Claims handling statement for Protection of Cultural Objects on Loan (PCOL)

-The WA Museum will respond to you within 28 days of receiving your enquiry or claim.
+The Museum will respond to you within 28 days of receiving your enquiry or claim.
 To assist in a prompt response, please make sure you provide all the details that we will likely need to assess your claim and to accurately identify any information you have requested.

 What will happen if the WA Museum determines that a claim I make is justified?

-If the WA Museum determines that you have a legitimate claim in relation to an object before that object is imported into Australia, we will assess whether or not it is appropriate, in all the circumstances, to continue with the loan.
-In making that assessment, the WA Museum will have full regard to its due diligence and provenance standards, set out in our Loans Policy and Procedures.
+If the Museum determines that you have a legitimate claim in relation to an object before that object is imported into Australia, we will assess whether or not it is appropriate, in all the circumstances, to continue with the loan.
+In making that assessment, the Museum will have full regard to its due diligence and provenance standards, set out in our Loans Policy and Procedures.

 Please note, however, that once an object has been imported into Australia on loan from overseas, your ability to take legal action in relation to that object in Australia may be limited by the provisions of the Act.
 For information on the Act, please see http://arts.gov.au/collections/protection-of-loans